 We are creatures of habit.
 We often find ourselves repeating habits uncontrollably whether it’s the habit of constantly checking social media, binge eating, smoking, excessive drinking, or any other behaviors.
 Why are bad habits so hard to overcome?
 Is there a key to conquering the cravings we know are unhealthy for us?
 How can we cultivate habits that support our health and happiness?

-Join us for a unique workshop with psychiatrist, neuroscientist, and mindfulness teacher Judson Brewer MD PhD, as he guides us through a day of understanding how we can tap into the very processes that encourage bad habits in order to step into healthier habits.
+In this unique workshop with psychiatrist, neuroscientist, and mindfulness teacher Judson Brewer MD PhD, he will guide us through a day of understanding how we can tap into the very processes that encourage bad habits in order to step into healthier habits.
 Dr. Brewer will describe the mechanisms of habit and addiction formation, as well as how the practice of mindfulness can interrupt these habits.
-Weaving together patient stories, his own experience with mindfulness, and current scientific findings from his own lab and others, Dr. Brewer will offer a path for moving beyond our cravings, reducing stress, and ultimately living a fuller life.

 - Define mindfulness